UOSAN/SST_DEV/README.md

 The stop signal delay is determined by two independent staircases that adjust by 50 ms after each stop trial using a staircase function that increases for successful stops and decreases for failed stops.
 The initial values for the two staircases are 0.25s and 0.35s.

 Each run consists of 128 trials (containing 96 go trials and 32 stop trials) and lasts approximately 6 minutes.

-## Configuration

-On the first run of each session, the image ratings from the ImageSelection task are used to determine which images to display for the unhealthy food condition.
-The trial order is read from the input/ladderFiles/\*_UvH.mat files.

 ## Developer documentation